ahsanhaq/Redux-CRUD-With-Mysql/README.md

-1: First of all install Xampp from following Url https://www.apachefriends.org/ according to system need.
+1: First of all install Xampp from following Url <br>
+   https://www.apachefriends.org/
+according to system need.
 2: Then copy api folder in htdocs folder and import sql script file in phpmyadmin that exists in db folder